Make and Zapier compared (and a better and easier alternative)

 External image

 Make is a visual-first no-code automation platform that lets you design complex workflows on a canvas by connecting modules from 3,000+ apps.
 It supports advanced logic like branching, filtering, iteration, and error handling, making it popular with power users who need more control than simpler tools offer.
-Make has recently expanded into AI with AI Agents (currently in beta), an AI Toolkit, MCP server support, and 400+ AI app integrations including OpenAI, DeepSeek, and Perplexity.
-The platform uses a credit-based billing model where each module action counts as one credit.
+Make has recently expanded into AI with beta AI Agents, an AI Toolkit, MCP server support, and 400+ AI app integrations including OpenAI, DeepSeek, and Perplexity.
 Make is well-suited for technical users and teams that need to build sophisticated, multi-step automations with granular control over every step.

-• Powerful visual scenario builder: The canvas-based editor lets you see exactly how data flows through your automation — great for debugging and complex logic.
+• It's a powerful visual scenario builder: The canvas-based editor lets you see exactly how data flows through your automation.
+Great for debugging and complex logic.

 • Advanced workflow logic: Supports branching, filtering, iteration, and error handling that most simpler tools can't match.